mcu-tools/mcuboot/docs/testplan-mynewt.md

 `newt create-image k64f_blinky 1.0.1 key_rsa.pem --rsa-pss`

-Build and load image in slot 1 with no signing, signed with key_<sign-algo>_2.pem and signed with key_<sign-algo>.pem.
+Build and load image in secondary slot with no signing, signed with key_<sign-algo>_2.pem and signed with key_<sign-algo>.pem.
 Mark each one as test image and check that swap only happens for image signed with key_<sign-algo>.pem.
 Both others should be erased.